pyk/pyk.sh/questions/2022-09-26-what-is-prettier.md

 ---
-layout: post.njk
+layout: question.njk
-title: |
-    What is Prettier?
+title: What is Prettier?
-description: |
+description:
     Prettier is a tool used by developers to check and fix the format of their code.
 It is an essential tool that you must use to write readable code with consistent formatting.